x-t/regitra-parody/README.md

 ## A note for the traveler

-The source code is straight abuse of TypeScript, JavaScript, Vite and even Bash ([seriously](https://github.com/x-t/regitra-parody/blob/main/package.json#L5)).
+The source code is straight abuse of TypeScript, JavaScript and Vite.

 There is no framework used, because what's the point?
 Vanilla is fast and good enough.